-The university provides a bed along with a mattress and a table and a chair in the hostel room.
-Students have to bring their own bedlinen and blanket/quilt.
+The university provides a bed along with a mattress, a table and a chair in the hostel room.
+Students have to bring their own bed linen and blanket/quilt.
 The Delhi winter can be quite cold.

 Q19.
 Does SAU offer an MBA programme?

-No. Currently SAU doesn’t offer an MBA programmes.
+No. Currently SAU doesn’t offer an MBA programme.

 Q20.
 Does SAU offer online / distance learning programmes?